 Women’s Right to Vote in Ireland

 The women’s right to vote in Ireland was made official in the year 1918.
-The right was earned due to the actions of suffragettes and protests made by liberal men and women over the years.
-The main methods of protests involved hunger strikes influenced by the Russian methods of protest.
-The main cause of the stir was influenced by the socio-economic position of the women in the middle and upper-class section of the society.
-John Stuart Mill was one of the early advocates of the women’s rights who also found support in furthering the cause.
+The request was earned due to the actions of suffragettes and protests made by liberal men and women over the years.
+The main methods of protest involved hunger strikes influenced by the Russian forms of protest.
+The main cause of the stir was influenced by the socioeconomic position of women in the middle and upper-class sections of society.
+John Stuart Mill was one of the early advocates of women’s rights who also found support in furthering the cause.

 Lady- “I think it’s like a lot better, women that a better voice…and a lot of the things that I wish to be voted on in this country is a lot to do with women like the abortion and all that..it’s to do with women.”

-Gentleman- “It should have been done an awful long… long.. long time before it did happen… And as far as I am concerned women are much more to contribute to society than men have.
+Gentleman- “It should have been done an awful long… long.. long time before it did happen… And as far as I am concerned, women are much more to contribute to society than men.

-Ladies – “It’s helped us… we can vote in like equality, referendum and stuff like that.. we can vote…we can vote for all that now so obviously nowadays that’s just a said thing…”
+Ladies – “It’s helped us… we can vote inequality, referendum and stuff like that.. we can vote…we can vote for all that now so obviously nowadays that’s just a sad thing…”

-Our Lensmen team were delighted to meet the crowd and we appreciate their time.
-We also thank them to come and join us in the random video interview.
+Our Lensmen team were delighted to meet the crowd, and we appreciate their time.
+We also thank them for coming and joining us in the random video interview.

 Contact Lensmen for photography and videography at 00353 1 819 7738 or mail us at info@lensmen.ie